 There are those among BBQ smoker purists that believe that ‘stick burners’ – or log fed BBQ smokers are the only way to go.
 Others say that pure lump charcoal stacked “minion” style for low and slow cooking is best.
 However, some of these methods will have you tweaking vents and stoking fires for so long that you’ll forget your guests names – or be too drunk to remember them when dinner’s ready at the least.

-Electric BBQ Smoker
+Electric BBQ Smokers

 What you want to do to make your life easier is to check BBQ smoker reviews that highlight the kind of BBQ smokers that need limited tending.
 Many reviewers say that the best BBQ smokers to start out with are electric BBQ smokers, as they come with built in thermostats and are pretty much set it and forget it in terms of the time you need to spend tending the fire.

-Electric BBQ smokers get a bad rap by some who feel that they do well on fish and chicken but tend not to get that true smoked flavor with ribs, pork and brisket.
-However, I have spoken with many professional barbecue cooks – those who have won in major competitions – who say that their favorite smokers at home are in fact electric BBQ smokers.
+I have spoken with many professional barbecue cooks – those who have won in major competitions – who say that their favorite smokers at home are in fact electric BBQ smokers.

-Gas BBQ Smoker
+Gas BBQ Smokers

 Gas BBQ smokers do not come to mind initially when folks think about BBQ.
 However, many restaurants use gas or propane BBQ smokers that are heated with gas and fed logs to add smoke flavor.
 True, the flavor you get from a gas BBQ smoker might be a bit different than what you get from a traditional charcoal or wood BBQ smoker, but they do a great job and are a good option if you’re on a tight budget.

+All in all, propane smokers are handy and a great option for you if ease of use is your goal.
 In many cases, if you’re already in a situation where you’re using a propane BBQ grill, then a gas BBQ smoker (propane BBQ smoker) might be a great fit.

-Wood and Charcoal Fired BBQ Smoker
+Wood and Charcoal Fired BBQ Smokers

 The true origins of barbecue hearken back to wood coals imparting delicious smoky goodness to cuts of meat that had to be cooked over low heat for long periods of time.
 If you want to really master the art of BBQ, and if you have the space to accommodate them, then wood or charcoal BBQ smokers are phenomenal.